 What is psychoanalytic training?

-Psychoanalytic training for psychotherapists
+Analytic training for psychotherapists

 Psychoanalysts are among the most highly trained mental health professionals.
 Admission to psychoanalytic training is competitive and psychoanalysts are carefully selected.
-In general, applicants for psychoanalytic training have considerable psychotherapy experience prior to entering psychoanalytic training.
+In general, applicants have considerable psychotherapy experience prior to entering training.
 At institutes accredited by the American Psychoanalytic Association applicants must have completed professional training and be licensed as a psychologist, psychiatrist, counselor, social worker or in a related discipline.
 Over the last several years, there has been a trend in which mental health professionals have pursued analytic training mid-career.
 Consequently, many psychoanalytic candidates are already highly successful psychotherapists before entering training.

 Typically, training spans 5-12 years, though this varies widely across psychoanalytic institutes.
 It entails three primary components: